How to Prevent Ovarian Hyperstimulation Syndrome After Egg Retrieval?Fertility Treatment

 However, when the ovulation process cannot occur naturally, a fertility treatment such as IVF or IUI is recommended to the patient.
 OHSS is one of the side effects of these assisted reproductive technologies.

 What Are the Symptoms of Ovarian Hyperstimulation Syndrome?

 OHSS usually ranges from mild to moderate, and its severe cases are rare.
-The mild to moderate symptoms of the condition is temporary and will improve within a week; however, OHSS symptoms get worse if the pregnancy occurs and may last for several weeks.
+The mild to moderate symptoms of the condition are temporary and will improve within a week; however, OHSS symptoms worsen if the pregnancy occurs and may last for several weeks.

 Symptoms of mild to moderate OHSS after egg retrieval include: